Ronald Medrano: St. Louis Cardinals

+Dantos de Managua

+Medrano spent 2020 in Nicaragua, playing in the Germán Pomares Championship with Dantos de Managua.
+He led the league in strikeouts, with 86, setting a Dantos franchise record.

 Tenerife Marlins

 Medrano spent the 2022 season with the Tenerife Marlins of the Spanish Baseball League, winning the league championship and the pitching triple crown.
 In 12 games, he posted a 9–0 record with a 1.52 ERA, striking out 103 batters and allowing just 11 walks across 65 innings pitched.

 Kansas City Royals

 On 16 February 2023, Medrano signed a minor league contract with the Kansas City Royals organization.
 He was assigned to the Northwest Arkansas Naturals of the Double-A Texas League.
 In nine games, he posted a 1–1 record and 5.23 ERA with 27 strikeouts over 31 innings pitched.
 Medrano also played two games for the Quad Cities River Bandits of the High-A Midwest League, registering a 5.40 ERA over 2 games.
 He was released by the Royals organization on 18 July.

 Rieleros de Aguascalientes

 Considered the best pitcher in Nicaragua, Medrano was signed by the Rieleros de Aguascalientes of the Mexican League on 18 April 2024.
 He joined the team on the recommendation of Rafael Montalvo, then the Rieleros' pitching coach.
 In his debut season in the Mexican League, Medrano posted a 7–3 record with a 3.54 ERA, pitching 81 1/3 innings with 68 strikeouts and 22 walks across 15 games.

 Medrano made nine starts for Aguascalientes in 2025, struggling to a 2-3 record and 7.34 ERA with 20 walks and 26 strikeouts over 38 innings of work.
 On 20 June 2025, Medrano was placed on the season-ending injured list.